Hands Up in the Air

 "Hands Up in the Air" is a song by Australian rock band Boom Crash Opera.
 It was released in 1986 as the second single from their self-titled studio album.

 The song reached number 16 in Australia.

+Background

+Co-author Farnan said the song was inspired by the Smiths' "How Soon is Now?" and written about Melbourne's Port Phillip Bay.

+Reception

+Jane Gazzo said the song, "continues the tradition of tight, funky rock and anthemic song chants from the chorus."